 Given the increasing evidence of profound changes occurring in many forest ecosystems, there is a need to understand the potential impacts of anthropogenic disturbance on forest structure and composition, and the processes that might facilitate ecological recovery (Thrush et al., 2009).
 In particular, there is a need for long-term field data collected in ecosystems undergoing dieback or collapse, in order to provide insights into the functional links between key processes, and to provide the information needed to support both management and policy responses (Groffman et al., 2006; Thrush et al., 2009).
 Such data could also contribute to an understanding of the mechanisms involved in sudden transitions, which is currently lacking for spatially extensive ecosystems such as forests (Rietkerk et al., 2004).
 Very few long-term data are available for forest stands that have undergone collapse (e.g. see Goetsch et al. 2011).
 As a consequence, the processes by which forest dieback occurs are not well understood.

-Key questions relate to the trajectory of decline in forest structure and its potential relationship with forest biodiversity, to determine whether such relationships are characterised by threshold responses, and whether regime shifts have occurred (Groffman et al., 2006; Thrush et al., 2009).
+Key questions connected to forest dipback or collapse relate to the trajectory of decline in forest structure and its potential relationship with forest biodiversity, to determine whether such relationships are characterised by threshold responses, and whether regime shifts have occurred (Groffman et al., 2006; Thrush et al., 2009).
 Theories relating to regime shifts and thresholds in ecosystems suggest that declines are likely to be non-linear, and may be characterised by feedbacks between different pressures (Scheffer et al., 2001, 2012).
 Understanding the pattern of such responses is of critical importance to concepts such as ecosystem resilience and resistance, which are increasingly being incorporated into environmental policy, and are consequently becoming the explicit focus of forest management (Newton and Cantarello, 2015).
-From a management and policy perspective, there is also a need to understand the conditions under which ecological thresholds are likely to be crossed, which ecosystems are particularly at risk, and the potential consequences both for biodiversity and the associated provision of ecosystem services (Groffman et al., 2006)
+From a management and policy perspective, there is also a need to understand the conditions under which ecological thresholds are likely to be crossed, which ecosystems are particularly at risk, and the potential consequences both for biodiversity and the associated provision of ecosystem services (Groffman et al., 2006).

 Here we examine a long-term data set, collected in a temperate forest ecosystem that has undergone stand dieback in recent decades.
-In this location in southern England, monitoring data have been collected repeatedly over a period of more than 60 years in two 20 m – wide transects totalling 1.32 km in length, in which all trees were mapped and measured.
-Previous descriptions of data collected up until 2001 are presented by Mountford et al. (1999) and Mountford and Peterken (2003).These data highlighted the fact that major tree mortality occurred in parts of these transects since measurements were initiated in 1959, leading to localised forest stand collapse and apparent conversion to another ecosystem type dominated by grassland communities.
+In this location in southern England, monitoring data have been collected repeatedly over a period 50.
+Previous descriptions of data collected up until 2001 are presented by Mountford et al. (1999) and Mountford and Peterken (2003).These data highlighted the fact that major tree mortality occurred since measurements were initiated in 1959, leading to localised forest stand collapse and apparent conversion to another ecosystem type dominated by grassland communities.
 This mortality appears to be associated with a regional-scale dieback event, potentially associated with climate change (Newton, 2011; Power et al., 1995).
-Here we update these transect data through an additional survey undertaken in 2014, and for the first time we explore the entire data set from the perspective of analysing ecosystem thresholds and regime shifts.
+Here we update these data through an additional survey undertaken in 2014, and for the first time we explore the entire data set from the perspective of analysing ecosystem thresholds and regime shifts.
 Specifically, in this paper we aim to: (1) describe the pattern of stand dieback in the woodland in the past five decades, (2) identify the ecological processes that might be driving the changes, (3) identify the consequences of these changes for forest structure and plant biodiversity.

 Methods